opnsense/docs/source/development/frontend/controller.rst

         }
     }

-When placed inside the api directory of Vendor/Sample can be called by sending a post request to /api/sample/test/echo, using jquery:
+When placed inside the API directory of Vendor/Sample can be called by sending a post request to /api/sample/test/echo, using jquery:

 .. code-block:: javascript